marckean/marcseparation/_docs/01-my_initial_comments.md

 ### Kids are kids, not adults

-A tone of information throughout [this report](/marcseparation/the_report/) refers to what kids want, e.g. asking how much time the kids want to spend with each parent
+A ton of information throughout [this report](/marcseparation/the_report/) refers to what kids want, e.g. asking how much time the kids want to spend with each parent

 ### Single parent